Gilgamech/website/www/2021/October.md

 # [10/3/2021](#10012021) - Game and Shadowgame

-When you see someone driving a very nice car, a common reaction is "How did they pay for that?".
+When you see someone driving a very nice car, a common reaction is 'How did they pay for that?'.
 Game and Shadowgame are an extension of that question:

 - Game is something someone does to be seen, for example, the person driving the very nice car.
 - Shadowgame is all of the extra labor, negotiating, shipping, storage, financing, and other work to make a particular Game work.